 Customized Services for hEDS, MCAS, and POTS

-Since the needs of each person with Ehlers-Danlos Syndrome – hypermobility subtype (hEDS), Mast Cell Activation Syndrome (MCAS), and Postural Orthostatic Tachycardia Syndrome (POTS), and histamine intolerance are different, services are individualized.
-Since individuals have often been diagnosed with more than one of these conditions, deciding the order in which to address symptoms needs to be discussed.
+The needs of each person with Ehlers-Danlos Syndrome (hEDS), Mast Cell Activation Syndrome (MCAS), and Postural Orthostatic Tachycardia Syndrome (POTS) are different, and for the ~60% of individuals who have been diagnosed with more than one of these disorders, which symptoms take priority needs to be factored in.

 Meet to Discuss Symptoms & Services